'Our Healing Voice' is for women like myself,

 for you to wake it up,

 Surprisingly !
 We're not all crying in our tea, often we're laughing.
-However, we're there, we understand, how hard it can be sometimes.
+However, we're there and we understand, how hard it can be.

-We all have our personal stories and have all struggled to this place of coming together.
+We all have our personal stories and we have all experienced that isolation in the past...

 Sing a song you love